vuxcode/pr1-project-Josefin-animation/time-report.md

 >2025-11-20 worst case scenario if i cant make the buttons work ill just keep the one for the name input and just let the rest be if and if else confirm boxes i guess

+>2025-11-21 got advice on how to fix my button problem yesterday so i will try to put it into practice today.
+11:50-12:35 or aprox 30 mins

 # "Budget" 30 hours, 3-4 hours per week